-I know you're thinking that grilling tomatoes sounds a little strange at the very least.
-Grilling a tomato does so much for the flavor.
-You simply have to try it to understand.
-In fact, try this: Take a tomato, cut it in half, and sprinkle with salt and pepper, grill, cut side down for about 5 minutes.
-Now, take a bite.
-The flavor of the tomato becomes intensified by grilling it.
+Grilling tomatoes might not be the most common cooking method for this flavorful fruit, but it enhances its flavor so much that you simply need to try it to understand why this is the perfect way of cooking tomatoes.
+In fact, a halved tomato sprinkled with salt and pepper, and grilled cut side down for about 5 minutes has such an intense flavor, that it might just be your new favorite summer staple.
 You also get a great flavor from the browning of the tomato.
 Since tomatoes are naturally high in sugar the grill caramelizes those sugars and gives the tomato some really great flavor.

 So no matter what you want to do with your tomatoes, consider the grill to add flavor and make them something truly spectacular.